 Home » About Ember

-Ember draws on knowledge from Western Herbalism traditions, assessment tools from Classical Chinese Medicine, the latest scientific research, physiology, flower essence therapy and holistic nutrition.
+Ember draws on knowledge from Western Herbalism traditions, assessment tools from Classical Chinese Medicine, the latest scientific research, holistic physiology, flower essence therapy and nutrition.
 She views each person’s body as resilient and intelligent; where mind, body, spirit, experiences and symptoms are interconnected.
-Ember gained extensive clinical experience working full-time at the British Columbia Compassion Club Society Wellness Center in Vancouver BC, offering accessible sliding-scale herbal care to people with complex chronic illness and cancer.
-Most of her 50+ clients have been low-income and have multiple complex chronic illnesses including fibromyalgia, cancer, diabetes, chronic fatigue, chronic pain, multiple sclerosis, hepatitis, rheumatoid arthritis, ulcerative colitis, irritable bowel syndrome, post-traumatic stress disorder, insomnia, bipolar, anxiety, depression and hormone dysregulation.
+Ember gained extensive clinical experience working full-time at the British Columbia Compassion Club Society Wellness Center in Vancouver BC, offering accessible sliding-scale herbal care to mostly low-income people with complex chronic illness and cancer.
+Ember’s extensive clinical experience includes supporting people with illnesses including fibromyalgia, cancer, diabetes, chronic fatigue, chronic pain, multiple sclerosis, hepatitis, rheumatoid arthritis, ulcerative colitis, irritable bowel syndrome, post-traumatic stress disorder, addiction, insomnia, bipolar, anxiety, depression and hormone dysregulation.
 With a client-centered and trauma-informed approach, Ember aspires to create a healing space for all.

 Ember has always been in a love affair with the woods, the sea and wild spaces.
 She began formal study of herbalism in 2009 at the Living Earth School of Herbalism in Ontario, and graduated from the Vermont Center for Integrative Herbalism Clinical Herbalist training program in 2014.
 She is a Registered Herbal Therapist with the Canadian Herbalist Association and has taught widely about herbalism at conferences, workshops and schools.